Search and Hit Enter

 Low FODMAP cheeses for topping pizza

 People are often surprised to hear that many cheeses are low lactose and low FODMAP.
-In fact, only trace amounts of FODMAPs were detected by Monash in Swiss cheese, Havarti, feta, Cheddar, Parmesan and Pecorino.
+In fact, Swiss cheese, feta, camembert, Cheddar, Parmesan and Pecorino are low FODMAP in up to 500g serves per person.
 Same goes for Colby, Brie, Comte, Gruyere, and Manchego.
 Of course, this assumes that no high FODMAP flavours, like garlic, have been added.

-Ricotta is low FODMAP in 40g (2 tablespoon) servings.
+Ricotta is low FODMAP in servings of up to 104g.
+In 105g serves, it contains moderate amounts of lactose.
 If you’d like to use extra ricotta, I have a recipe for lactose free ricotta here.

 A mozzarella tip: for perfectly melty pools of mozzarella, use a fresh, dry style of mozzarella and slice it into small cubes.
 It melts more evenly than grated mozzarella, in my experience.